Impact on outdoor spaces

 The Guidelines for Standardised Stress Tests help to identify heat issues

+What heat-related problems occur in your area?
+This is one of the questions you need to answer when carrying out a climate stress test for your area.
 Many types of heat maps can visualise the heat issues affecting an area.
 Visualising the heat issues in an area is included in the mandatory climate stress test to be conducted by municipal and other government authorities.
 The Guidelines for Standardised Stress Tests developed under the Delta Plan for Spatial Adaptation can help to determine which heat maps are most appropriate for your situation.
 These Guidelines refer to several heat maps and their map narratives in the Climate Impact Atlas.
 These will help you to gain insight into the heat issues in an area.

 Neighbourhood Dashboard helps to gain insight into heat issues by neighbourhood